 Next, you need to find the most appropriate images to reinforce and convey the meaning of the quote, better if in a metaphorical way.

-Feel free to use any of the following online resources that we have collected to help you find royalty free images with Creative Commons license (CC0):
+Feel free to use any of the following online resources that we have collected to help you find royalty-free images with a Creative Commons license (CC0):

 - All the free Stock

 - Splash Base